 1886 Future stage actor and second wife of Florenz Ziegfeld, Jr., Billie Burke is born in Washington, D.C.
-Born Mary William Ethelbert Appleton, Burke spent her childhood in England, where her father was a popular clown performer.
+Born Mary William Ethelbert Appleton, Burke spends her childhood in England, where her father is a popular clown performer.
 For this reason, most of Burke's early stage successes are in London, not New York.
 In fact, Burke only appears in one American musical, 1924's Annie Dear, produced by her husband.
 Other New York stage appearances include The Truth Game, This Rock, and Rose Briar.
 In the 1930s Burke lends her name as a producer to many editions of her husband's Follies and make some film appearances.
 Burke is best-preserved on film as Glinda, the Good Witch in The Wizard of Oz.

 1919 Actors' Equity calls the longest strike in American theatre history.
 Francis Bacon's Lightin' and 12 other Broadway shows go dark as the fledgling union's struggle for recognition moves to the picket lines.
 Four days later, the chorus in Florenz Ziegfeld, Jr.'s Follies form Chorus Equity and elect Marie Dressler as their first President.
 After 30 days, 37 closed productions and 16 prevented openings, and a loss of $3 million, the strike is settled and managers sign a five year contract.
 Responding to Equity's call for recognition, producer/director/actor George M. Cohan says "I will drive an elevator for a living before I will do business with any actors' union."
 A sign later appears in Times Square saying "Elevator Operator Wanted: George M. Cohan need not apply."

-1965 Tony Award-winning actor Carol Channing says "Goodbye" to the original Broadway production of Hello, Dolly! after today's performance.
+1965 Tony Award winner Carol Channing says "Goodbye" to the original Broadway production of Hello, Dolly! after today's performance.
 Although Channing will be immortalized as Ms. Dolly Levi (and return to the role in two revivals) the show also thrives with many new "star" Dollys.
 Among them are Ginger Rogers (who succeeds Channing the next week), Pearl Bailey, Betty Grable, and Ethel Merman, for whom the show was originally written.

 2003 A Stoop On Orchard Street, a musical set in New York City's Lower East Side and exploring Ellis Island-era immigrant life, opens quietly at Off-Broadway's Mazer Theater, but builds into a sold-out hit almost exclusively on the strength of word of mouth.
-Jay Kholos, a 63-year-old former TV writer and producer, wrote music, lyrics and book.
+Jay Kholos, a 63-year-old former TV writer and producer, wrote music, lyrics, and book.

 2016 The world premiere of Steve Martin's play Meteor Shower opens at the Old Globe Theatre in San Diego, California.
 Jenna Fischer, Greg Germann, Alex Henrikson, and Josh Stamberg star in the comedy about two married couples who gather to watch a a meteor shower in the night sky.
 The play opens on Broadway a year later, in a production starring Amy Schumer, Keegan-Michael Key, Laura Benanti, and Jeremy Shamos.